Triggers are things that can make your asthma symptoms get worse or flare up. They may include all or some of these:

 What you can do:

-If you smoke, think about quitting.
+If you smoke, ask your healthcare provider for help quitting.
 And try to stay away from secondhand and third-hand smoke.

 Stay away from fireplaces, wood stoves, barbecues or grills, or other sources of smoke.